williamsni14463/MMBC-Actuator-PLC/openplc-raspberry-pi-plc-tutorial.md

 ### Monitor I/O

 1. Click **Monitor** to observe pushbutton and LED states in real time
-2. Each press of the pushbutton toggles the LED (red → green in the monitor)
+2. Each press of the pushbutton toggles the LED (False -> True in the monitor page)

-> The Monitor can serve as a simple HMI/diagnostic tool for watching physical I/O operation.
+> The Monitor can serve as a simple diagnostic tool for watching physical I/O operation.

 ---

-## Reference
+## References

 - [OpenPLC Runtime Documentation](https://autonomylogic.com/docs/installing-openplc-runtime-on-linux-systems/)
 - [OpenPLC Physical Addressing](https://autonomylogic.com/docs/2-4-physical-addressing/)